javacc/javacc/docs/faq.md

 ## <a name="footnotes"></a>Footnotes

-1. Another way of looking at it is that JavaCC is of little help in this regard.
+<a name="footnote-1">1.</a> Another way of looking at it is that JavaCC is of little help in this regard.
 However, if you want to produce trees there are two tools, based on JavaCC, that are less flexible and more helpful, these are JJTree and JTB (see [JJTree and JTB](#jjtree-and-jtb)).

 2. JavaCC's terminology here is a bit unusual.
 The conventional name for what JavaCC calls a *token type* is *terminal* and the set of all token types is the *alphabet* of the EBNF grammar.